Caroline Fox Guerin, LMT, MTI

 OUR PROGRAM DEFINED

-Passing the MBLEx does NOT qualify someone to practice massage in Texas, it merely meets one of the requirements for licensure.
-A person who has graduated from massage therapy school and passed the MBLEx must apply for and be granted licensure prior to practicing massage therapy, for compensation, on the public.
+Passing the MBLEx or the Texas State examination does NOT qualify someone to practice massage in Texas, it merely meets one of the requirements for licensure.
+A person who has graduated from massage therapy school and passed the MBLEx or the Texas State examination must apply for and be granted licensure prior to practicing massage therapy, for compensation, on the public.
 The course of study at Laurel School of Massage will provide a strong background in the theory and practice of massage.
-The 5-Day per week morning program length is approximately 6 months and the 3-Day per week evening program length is approximately 10-1/2 months.
+The 5-Day per week morning program length is approximately 5 months and the 3-Day per week evening program length is approximately 10-1/2 months.
+The Evening Program is not currently available.
+If interested, please contact Caroline at 832-060-0040.
 These projected timelines include the time necessary to complete internship.
 Ample time will be provided for the students to perform their internship whereby completing the entire course of study.

 Caroline Fox Guerin - School Director – LMT 107072, MTI 2550 (Instructor)